Who would think being black in Latin America whilst traveling was a thing?

 So starting to question, and reading more lead me to understand more about the system of race, society, and classes.

-This made me want to understand more about what it’s like to be black in Latin America.
+These questions prompted me to want to understand more about what it’s like to be black and / or a person of color in Latin America.

 Books about Black History I’m Reading